A-M-A96/freelance/README.md

 project idea.

-the idea of the project is to create a web page where our customers (freelancers) can easily check the list of his/her customers, update them, or completly add new ones. each freelancer before he/she accesses to the page which contains the list of cusomers need to log in even with email and Password or by using his/her google account. a new freelancer can always been added to our project by simply sign up.
+The idea of the project is to create a web page where our customers (freelancers) can easily check the list of their customers, update them, or completly add new ones.
+Each freelancer before he/she accesses the page; which contains the list of customers, need to log in either with email and Password or by using his/her google account.
+A new freelancer can always be added to our project by a simple sign up.

-for the technical information.
+For the technical information.

-the web site is mainly build using jsx which makes the writing of html in react eassier. for the database I used mysql database
+The web site is mainly build using jsx which makes the writing of html in react eassier.
+For the database I used mysql database.
-I also wanted to include an api in my final project since it was an important part which was covered in the first lectures of our course and for that reason i used symfony which is a php component this api provides some information such us the http status, and also it provides some statistics graphically.
+I also wanted to include an api in my final project since it was an important part which was covered in the first lectures of our course and for that reason I used symfony which is a php component this api provides some information such us the http status, and also it provides some statistics graphically.